AR1405/Exoplanet-Detection/README.md

 ## Results

 Our experiments show promising results in exoplanet detection using machine learning models.
-The selected model achieves [insert performance metrics], demonstrating its efficacy in identifying exoplanets from stellar brightness time series data.
+The selected model achieves 99% macro f1-score and high precision recall metrics, demonstrating its efficacy in identifying exoplanets from stellar brightness time series data.

 ## Future Work